kdef/pandora_key_bindings/README.md

 ### Credit

 I'd like to give credit to Christian Cantrell who came up with this idea before me.
-I stumbled upon his video [http://www.youtube.com/watch?v=tDWPeQagPKo][] when I researching for this project and although my implemention used different tools, his video was very helpful.
+I stumbled upon his video http://www.youtube.com/watch?v=tDWPeQagPKo when I was researching for this project and although my implemention used different tools, his video was very helpful.